AmasaDelano/dungeon-land/markdown/02_Playing_the_Game.md

 The fiction dictates what happens in the game.
 If something doesn't make sense in the fiction, it doesn't happen.

-If someone says something that doesn't make sense to the GM or aonther player, or that contradicts something that was already said, everyone stops and talks about it until it makes sense.
+If someone says something that doesn't make sense to the GM or aonther player, or that contradicts something that was already said, everyone stops and talks about it until the situation makes sense to everyone.
 Sometimes, there was just a misunderstanding about the world or what was happening, in which case the misunderstanding gets cleared up.
 Sometimes, someone forgot what was said a while ago, in which case everyone gets a reminder.
 Sometimes, someone didn't realize an action was possible, in which case they get a good explanation of it.

 The conversation isn't allowed to move on until what's being said makes sense to everyone and there are no contradictions.